axibase/axibase-charts/syntax/udf.md

 Copy the `my_math.js` file to the `/opt/atsd/atsd/conf/portal/scripts` directory in the ATSD server.

-Verify that the file is accessible at the following url: `http://atsd_hostname:8443/portal/resource/scripts/my_math.js`.
+Verify that the file is accessible at the following URL: `http://atsd_hostname:8443/portal/resource/scripts/my_math.js`.

 ### Step 3.
 Import Functions